Hurt? We are here to help.

 A never event is a mistake without an excuse.
 According to the Agency for Healthcare and Research Quality, there are 29 errors defined as “never events.”
 They are grouped into different categories.
 They include:

-- Care management – An error in administering medication or blood products administered in an unsafe manner that leads to serious injury or death, including harm to a mother or baby during labor or delivery in a low-risk pregnancy,
+- Care management – An error in administering medication or blood products administered in an unsafe manner that leads to serious injury or death.
+Care management events can include:

-If a patient acquires stage 3 or 4 pressure ulcers (bed sores), or;
+- If a patient acquires stage 3 or 4 pressure ulcers (bed sores)

-If a patient fall when in a healthcare setting, it can be considered a care management event.
+- If a patient falls when in a healthcare setting.

 - Patient protection – When a care facility releases a patient who cannot care for himself to someone other than an authorized person,